dstar55/100-words-design-patterns-java/README.md

 or put that method inside synchronize block.

 In addition to lazy initialization technique, we can have eager initialization technique, where instance is created during class loading.
-Eager initialization can be implemented using static initialization or static block where exception can be handled.
+Eager initialization can be implemented using variable static initialization or static block where exception can be handled.

 * Known uses